Book Reviews

 📚 Read if you are interested in a real story about fleeing Afghanistan.

-non-fiction immigration
+non-fiction immigration middle east

 The naked don't fear the water book cover